Discovering...

 Digital Nomad

 Remote work, video conferencing, streaming video.
-Consider a coworking space too.
+Pair with a coworking space.

 Free WiFi is common in Morocco, but speeds and reliability range from frustrating to surprisingly fast.

 Most cafes in tourist areas offer free WiFi.
-Chain cafes (Paul, Starbucks in Casablanca, La Sqala in Casablanca) are reliable.
+Chain cafes and popular spots like La Sqala in Casablanca are reliable.
 Ask staff for the password.
-Speeds vary by location and peak hours.
+Speeds drop during busy lunch hours.

 Nearly all accommodations provide free WiFi.
 Budget riads: 2-5 Mbps, often shared.
 Mid-range: 10-20 Mbps.
 Luxury hotels: 20-50 Mbps with in-room coverage.
-Thick medina walls can block signals between rooms.
+Thick medina walls can block signals.

 Growing scene in Marrakech, Casablanca, Rabat, and Essaouira.
-Spaces like Le 18 (Marrakech), Casanearshore (Casablanca), and Sun Desk (Taghazout) offer fast, dedicated internet lines.
+Spaces like Le 18 (Marrakech), Casanearshore (Casablanca), and Sun Desk (Taghazout) offer dedicated fiber lines.

-Maroc Telecom runs "IAM WiFi" hotspots in some public areas, train stations, and McDonald's locations.
-Connection requires a Maroc Telecom number for authentication.
-Speeds are inconsistent.
+Maroc Telecom runs "IAM WiFi" hotspots in some public areas and train stations.
+Requires a Maroc Telecom number for authentication.
+Speeds are inconsistent and should not be relied on.

 Le 18 Coworking